mwcraig/algebra-based-intro/lab-manual.md

 ### Additional Equipment

-- .Various spherical objects (tennis balls, ping-pong balls, etc.)
+- Various spherical objects (tennis balls, ping-pong balls, etc.)

 ### Objective

 Data Collection

-- .Using the computer probes
+- Using the computer probes
-  - .Connect and configure sonic motion detector
+  - Connect and configure sonic motion detector

-- .Graphing position, velocity, and acceleration as a function of time
+- Graphing position, velocity, and acceleration as a function of time

 Lab Skills

 -
-  - .Uncertainty propagation
+  - Uncertainty propagation
-  - .Measurement Precision
+  - Measurement Precision

-- .Significant Figures
+- Significant Figures
-- .Agreement in measurements based on uncertainty
+- Agreement in measurements based on uncertainty

 Physics Concepts

-- .Understand the relationships between position, velocity, and acceleration
+- Understand the relationships between position, velocity, and acceleration
-- .Interpret plots of position, velocity, and acceleration for a variety of motions
+- Interpret plots of position, velocity, and acceleration for a variety of motions

 ### Conceptual (C-level) DONE BEFORE LAB

 Imagine you are watching someone bike down the street at a constant rate.

-- .Describe in words the velocity and position as a function of time for the bike.
+- Describe in words the velocity and position as a function of time for the bike.
-- .Draw graphs of both the position and velocity as a function of time for the bike.
+- Draw graphs of both the position and velocity as a function of time for the bike.
-- .Test your solution using the on-line simulation ("Moving Man") http://phet.colorado.edu/en/simulation/moving-man
+- Test your solution using the on-line simulation ("Moving Man") http://phet.colorado.edu/en/simulation/moving-man

 Simulation:

-- .Can you create a "W" in the position vs time graph?
+- Can you create a "W" in the position vs time graph?
 How do you have to move the man?
 Use words such as "speed up", "slow down", "constant speed", "turn around", etc.
-- .Can you create a "W" in the velocity vs time graph?
+- Can you create a "W" in the velocity vs time graph?
 How do you have to move the man?

 Explorations (Done In Lab):

-- .Use the motion detector to plot your movements, try to create a "W" in the position vs time plot.
+- Use the motion detector to plot your movements, try to create a "W" in the position vs time plot.
-- .Try to make your position vs time plot look like the letter "N".
+- Try to make your position vs time plot look like the letter "N".
 Is there a part of the letter that is difficult?
 What type of motion is needed to produce this part of the letter?

 ### Basic Lab (B-level)

-- .For at least two different speeds, graph the position as a function of time and velocity as a function of time for the cart on a flat track (this means 4 plots!) by giving the cart a brief push and letting go.
+- For at least two different speeds, graph the position as a function of time and velocity as a function of time for the cart on a flat track (this means 4 plots!) by giving the cart a brief push and letting go.
-- .Clearly mark on your graph when you are touching the object.
+- Clearly mark on your graph when you are touching the object.
 The region of interest (ROI) is the time when you are not touching the object.
-- .What is the shape of the position as a function of time curve for an object moving horizontally (with no outside pushes)?
+- What is the shape of the position as a function of time curve for an object moving horizontally (with no outside pushes)?
 Compare to the shape of the velocity vs. time curves.
-- .What property of the position vs time plot should the average value of the velocity plot match up with?
+- What property of the position vs time plot should the average value of the velocity plot match up with?
 Compare these two values.
 Remember from Lab 1, by "compare" we mean "check if two results agree within each other's uncertainty".
-- .For at least two different inclines, graph the position as a function of time and velocity as a function of time for a cart moving on the inclined track.
+- For at least two different inclines, graph the position as a function of time and velocity as a function of time for a cart moving on the inclined track.
-- .Clearly mark on your graph when you are touching the object.
+- Clearly mark on your graph when you are touching the object.
-- .Compare these plots to the ones where the cart was on the flat track, and note any differences.
+- Compare these plots to the ones where the cart was on the flat track, and note any differences.
-- .What property of the velocity vs time plot should the average value of the acceleration plot match up with?
+- What property of the velocity vs time plot should the average value of the acceleration plot match up with?
 Compare these two values.

 ### Advanced/Extended Lab Ideas (A-level) (Choose ONE)

 Note: An advanced lab includes a quantitative component with error analysis.
 The exact question(s) explored is your choice but it should relate to the basic lab.

-- .Use the "integration" feature to find the area under curve in some region of your acceleration plot.
+- Use the "integration" feature to find the area under curve in some region of your acceleration plot.
   - .What are the units of this area?
 Explain why the area has these units.
   - .What property of the velocity plot should the area match up with?
 Compare these two values, and do this for at least 5 regions!

-- .Use the "integration" feature to find the area under curve in some region of your velocity plot.
+- Use the "integration" feature to find the area under curve in some region of your velocity plot.
   - .What are the units of this area?
 Explain why the area has these units.
   - .What property of the position plot should the area match up with?
 Compare these two values, and do this for at least 5 regions!

-- .Vary the angle of the track and graph the position and velocity of the cart as a function of time.
+- Vary the angle of the track and graph the position and velocity of the cart as a function of time.
 Try this for a variety of angles.
 Do you notice a pattern?
-- .Looking at your plots, when can you tell when something is pushing the object?
+- Looking at your plots, when can you tell when something is pushing the object?
 What evidence do you have for an external "push" for an object not moving horizontally?
-- .Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first).
+- Propose and carry out an experiment on something you are curious about (get your lab instructor's approval first).

 ### Additional Equipment

-- .Various objects and fan cart
+- Various objects and fan cart

 ### Objective

 Data collection

-- .Refine techniques for using computer probes
+- Refine techniques for using computer probes
-- .Video analysis in Logger Pro
+- Video analysis in Logger Pro

 Lab Skills

 -
-  - .Uncertainty propagation
+  - Uncertainty propagation
-  - .Measurement Precision
+  - Measurement Precision
-  - .Significant figures
+  - Significant figures

-- .Graph measured quantities with error bars.
+- Graph measured quantities with error bars.
-- .Identify regions of interest (relevant portions of motion)
+- Identify regions of interest (relevant portions of motion)
-- .Compare related quantities on different graphs
+- Compare related quantities on different graphs
-- .Agreement in measurements based on uncertainty
+- Agreement in measurements based on uncertainty

 Physics Concepts

-- .Vector components, addition and subtraction
+- Vector components, addition and subtraction
-- .Equations of motion for constant acceleration
+- Equations of motion for constant acceleration

-- .Understand the relationships between position, velocity, and acceleration
+- Understand the relationships between position, velocity, and acceleration
-- .Interpret plots of position, velocity, and acceleration for a variety of motions
+- Interpret plots of position, velocity, and acceleration for a variety of motions

 ### Conceptual (C-Level) DONE BEFORE LAB

 You throw a heavy object off of a flat roof at an angle of approximately 45 degrees above the horizontal.
 Sketch the position, velocity and acceleration as a function of time in both the horizontal and vertical directions (this means you should have **6** plots!).

-- .How would these graphs change if the object was much less massive but you threw it with the same velocity?
+- How would these graphs change if the object was much less massive but you threw it with the same velocity?
 State the reason for any changes (or why they won't change), and sketch the new plots in a different color (on top of the old ones).

 Simulation:

-- .Check your understanding by trying to hit a target with a projectile fired at different angles. http://phet.colorado.edu/en/simulation/projectile-motion
+- Check your understanding by trying to hit a target with a projectile fired at different angles. http://phet.colorado.edu/en/simulation/projectile-motion
-- .Examine the velocity (green) and acceleration (blue) vectors for a particle in 2D.
+- Examine the velocity (green) and acceleration (blue) vectors for a particle in 2D.
 Run the linear and circular motion examples. http://phet.colorado.edu/en/simulation/motion-2d
   - .What happens to the velocity vector when the acceleration vector points in the same direction?
   - .What happens to the velocity vector when the acceleration vector points in the opposite direction?
   - .What happens to the velocity vector when the acceleration vector is perpendicular to the velocity vector?